multiverse-os/oht/README.md

 ### Optional Modules
 oht is at its core a distributed hash table built to route through Tor. oht is designed to be used by others to create more complex software.
 In order to satisfy and standardize the basic features of most applications oht is packaged with optional modules to extend the base features.

-**Accounts** - An account system based on ecdsa keys, supports handling multiple accounts and encrypted storage of keys.
+**Accounts** - An account system based on ECDSA keys, supports handling multiple accounts and encrypted storage of keys.

 Accounts based on encrypted assymetric keys similar to telehash or Bitcoin/Ethereum.
 Some backup system that leverages the DHT would be interesting to experiment with.

-**Contacts** - A contact system with approval, presence, grandulated relationship transversal (e.g. bestFriend.friend.aquaitance).
+**Contacts** - A contact system with approval, presence, relationship transversal (e.g. bestFriend.friend.aquaitance).
 Capable of storing Ricochet contacts.
 Flexible contact meta data to make it easier to extend functionality.

 Easy identity sharing is important, possibly through the use of expirable human readable mnemoics to add contacts or making it easy to leverage existing name systems.